Brown v. Board of Education (1954)

 - What might this suggest about the importance of looking at the historical context of Supreme Court rulings?

-A. What role was there for other branches and levels of government in enforcing the Court’s ruling?
+What role was there for other branches and levels of government in enforcing the Court’s ruling?
 Create a brief PowerPoint presentation in which you develop your response.

-B. Though Brown is perhaps the most known public education case, it is not the only suit brought against the segregationist laws governing state and local education systems.
+Though Brown is perhaps the most known public education case, it is not the only suit brought against the segregationist laws governing state and local education systems.
 Brown itself was actually a combination of five cases—Brown (Topeka, Kansas), Davis (Farmville, Virginia), Belton (Wilmington, Delaware), Bolling (Washington, D.C.), and Briggs (Clarendon County, South Carolina).
 You can learn more about the other four cases using the resources below: